garryFromGermany/rescale_for_vis/README.md

 ![picture of crammed lines](use_case.png)

-Look at examples.ipynb for more inspiration.
+Look at use_cases.ipynb for more inspiration.